tiany7/cp-related/ENGLISH.md

 This is not a live contest, but it is a good contact tool for students who want to improve.

-### 3. Where to look at the score that yongwham said
+### 3. Where to look at the score that Professor Lim said

 Each question will have a problem tag, and there will be a score tag after the contest, which means that about 50% of the people in this segment have solved it.
 The score is calculated according to this tag